Sethispr/pola/README.md

    cargo run --release
    ```

-If you are a Rust developer, the cargo package will soon be avialable after version 0.22b
+If you are a Rust developer, the cargo package will soon be available after version 0.22b

 ## Cheat Sheet